KHIT93/mailguardian/README.md

-# Mailware
+# MailGuardian
 A Django-based RESTful SPA (Single Page Application) web GUI for MailScanner.

-Mailware is your choice no matter if you need a single instance MailScanner deployment for your internal business email services or if you are a commercial hosting company, looking for a modern, reliable and scalable solution for letting you, your staff and your customers easily manage their spam filter appliance.
+MailGuardian is your choice no matter if you need a single instance MailScanner deployment for your internal business email services or if you are a commercial hosting company, looking for a modern, reliable and scalable solution for letting you, your staff and your customers easily manage their spam filter appliance.

 ## Important notice